Indra7875/collection/Collection/Collection.md

 **The classes which implements the List Interfaces :**
 1] ArrayList :
 - ArrayList provides us with dynamic dynamic arrays in java.
-- It is slower than standered arrays but helpful programmers where lots of manipulation in the array is needed.
+- It is slower than standard arrays but helpful programmers where lots of manipulation in the array is needed.
-- The size of ArrayList is increases automaticaaly if the collection grows or shrinks if objects are removed from the collection.
+- The size of ArrayList is increases automatically if the collection grows or shrinks if objects are removed from the collection.
 - ArrayList allows us to randomly access the list because the array works on an index basis.
 - ArrayList can not be used for primitive types like int, char etc. We need wrapper class for such cases.
 - ArrayList class is non synchronized.
-- In ArrayList, manipulation is a little bit slower than the LinkedList in java becuase a lot of shifting needs to occur if any element is removed from the array list.
+- In ArrayList, manipulation is a little bit slower than the LinkedList in java because a lot of shifting needs to occur if any element is removed from the array list.

 ```
 import java.util.ArrayList;